njkrichardson/algodiff/README.md

 }
 ```

 How can we compile it into a program which computes the derivative function?
 The core insight of implementing automatic differentiation tools is that all numerical programs are composed of a small finite set of mathematical primitives.
+This is analagous to the sense in which large classes of mathematical functions are compositions of small finite bases.

 Restricting our attention to the operations induced on our independent variable `x` in computing the dependent variable (the output), in this case our procedure `f` is the composition of four primitives: `math::sin(x)`, `operator+(float x, float y)`, `math::pow`, and `operator*(float x, float y)`.
 Mathematically if we apply the chain rule to f, we have d/dx sin(x) * d/dx x + d/dx 5 * x^3 + 5 * d/dx x^3 + d/dx 3.
 If we simply knew and hard coded the derivatives of these four operators, we could compute the aggregate derivative function.

+In some sense, computational differentiation is simply the art and science of designing compilers endowed with the built in differentiation intrinsics.
+In the literature these intrinsics are called **elementals**.
+For the majority of applications in scientific computing and machine learning, the so-called **polynomial core** is a sufficient set to construct arbitrarily complex functions: this set includes the binary operations of addition and multiplication, the unary negation, and the initialization to a constant.
+These are smooth, continuously differentiable functions, and so are simple to reason about.
+Other smooth functions in this class include trigonometric operators like the sine and cosine functions, the exponential, and the reciprocal function.
+Trickier classes of functions include functions that are Lipschitz continuous, or more general functions like the heaviside function or the ternary conditional.
+Even more generic computational structures like [Monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)), [closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)), and control flow structures can also be computationally differentiated.